Skip to content

 Why UserStats matters in the architecture

 A protocol that is serious about observability should document wallet-level state as clearly as round-level state.
-UserStats exists for that reason.
+UserStats exists for that reason and now also gates the streak jackpot.

 Capability Why it is useful

-Participation counters Gives a compact, auditable summary of wallet activity
+Participation counters Compact, auditable summary of wallet activity

 Win/loss ratios Supports analytics without scanning every historical ticket